mc-datapacks/en/src/conventions/global_ignoring_tag.md

 > - **Q :** I don't want anyone to mess with my entity, I can tag it with `global.ignore` After using it I want to remove it but *"Any entity with this tag **must not** be included in an entity selector at all."* What do I need to do?
 > - **A :** You can `["global.ignore", "Owner.tag"]` and then remove with `@e[tag=Owner.tag]`

-> - **Q :** Can I just only have `!global.ignore` in the `kill`, `tp` command?
-Because if that entity has `[ "faq.maker", "global.ignore", "global.ignore.pos", "global.ignore.kill" ]` it won't be selected anyway.
-> - **A :** Yes, you can.
-But you need to make sure that none of your entities you forgot to include `global.ignore`.
-And it can be an issue if some datapacks are certified, there is an entity that only `global.ignore.kill` or `global.ignore.pos` which may be caused by The reviewer overlooked or datapacker accidentally do.

 > - **Q :** Can I use score to filter `!global.ignore`?
 such as
 >```mcfunction